-Since 2013, Manyo Motors has provided motorists in the Milwaukee, WI 53209 area with comprehensive auto repair services that include 4x4 Services, AC Repair, Alignment, Brakes, Car & Truck Care, Domestic Cars & Trucks, Electrical Services, Electronic Services, Engine & Transmission, Engine Maintenance, General Services, Heating and Cooling Services, Import Cars & Trucks, Inspections and Emissions, Miscellaneous Services, Quick Lube Services, Tires, Towing, Transmission Services and Undercar Services.
+Since 2013, Manyo Motors has provided motorists in the Milwaukee, WI 53209 area with comprehensive auto repair services that include Car & Truck Care, Electronic Services, Electrical Services, General Services, Heating and Cooling Services, Engine & Transmission, Miscellaneous Services, Towing, Transmission Services, and Undercar Services.
 Our goal is to offer the best services available at affordable prices to get you back on the road in no time.

 You'll be hard-pressed to find the same level of expertise that our auto mechanic specialists provide!
 We have years of experience working on both domestic and import vehicles of all makes and models and can work with you to find cost-effective repair and maintenance alternatives.